Mecca

-Mecca, (Note: /ˈmɛkə/; مَكَّة, /ar/) officially Makkah al-Mukarramah, (Note: مَكَّة ٱلْمُكَرَّمَة, /ar/) is the holiest city in Islam.
-It is located in the Hejaz region of western Saudi Arabia and is the capital of Mecca Province.
-Mecca is considered the birthplace of Islam and the birthplace of the Islamic prophet Muhammad.
+Mecca, (Note: /ˈmɛkə/; مَكَّة, /ar/) officially Makkah al-Mukarramah, (Note: مَكَّة ٱلْمُكَرَّمَة, /ar/) is a city in the Hejaz region of western Saudi Arabia and is the capital of Mecca Province.
+Mecca is considered the birthplace of Islam and the Islamic prophet Muhammad, as well as being the holiest city in Islam.

-It is 70 km inland from Jeddah on the Red Sea, in a narrow valley 277 m above sea level.
-Its metropolitan population in 2022 was 2.4 million, making it the third–most populated city in Saudi Arabia after Riyadh and Jeddah.
-The Cave of Hira atop the Jabal al-Nour, just outside the city, is where Muslims believe the Quran was first revealed to Muhammad.
-Visiting Mecca for the Ḥajj is an obligation upon all able Muslims.
+It is located 70 km inland from Jeddah on the Red Sea in a narrow valley 277 m above sea level.
+Its metropolitan population in 2022 was 2.4 million, making it the third most populated city in Saudi Arabia after Riyadh and Jeddah.
+The Cave of Hira atop the Jabal al-Nour just outside the city is where Muslims believe the Quran was first revealed to Muhammad.
 The Great Mosque of Mecca, known as the Masjid al-Haram, is home to the Kaaba, believed by Muslims to have been built by Abraham and Ishmael.
-It is Islam's holiest site and the direction of prayer (qibla) for all Muslims worldwide.
+It is the direction of prayer (qibla) for all Muslims worldwide.
 Around 44.5% of the population are Saudi citizens and around 55.5% are Muslim foreigners from other countries.
-Pilgrims more than triple the population number every year during the Ḥajj pilgrimage, observed in the twelfth Hijri month of Dhūl-Ḥijjah.
-With over 10.8 million international visitors in 2023, Mecca was one of the ten most visited cities in the world.
+Pilgrims more than triple the population number every year during the Ḥajj pilgrimage, observed in the twelfth Hijri month of Dhūl-Ḥijjah as an obligation for all Muslims at least once in their lives.
+With over 19.3 million international visitors in 2024, Mecca was one of the five most visited cities in the world.